Dating websites get inventive with games, apps

 Other websites including OkCupid and Badoo are using smartphone apps so singles can discover if there are other members nearby whom they might like to meet.

-Badoo, which has more than 150 million registered users worldwide, has a mobile app with a feature called People Nearby that allows users to see anyone on Badoo who is within a three mile vicinity.
+Badoo, which has more than 150 million registered users worldwide, has a mobile app called People Nearby that allows users to see anyone on Badoo who is within a three mile (4.8 kms) vicinity.

-“We’re all about finding ways just to make it easy and non-intimidating to go out and meet new people,” said Louise Thompson, Badoo’s director of public relations.
-“It kind of adds that level of spontaneity that you don’t get on traditional dating sites,”
+“It kind of adds that level of spontaneity that you don’t get on traditional dating sites,” said Louise Thompson, Badoo’s director of public relations.

 Match.com is also planning to launch local customized events for members to foster offline meetings.
 Groups invited to the events are matched by algorithms incorporating age, gender and interests.